Part II of VI:

 Other fathers such as Hegesippus, Irenaeus and Eusebius showed much interest in cataloging and detailing these early martyrdom traditions and often referred to them as "glorious" and "illustrious."
 Clement of Alexandria declared martyrdom a fate that was "perfection, not because the man comes to the end of his life as others, but because he has exhibited the perfect work of love."
 Justin Martyr believed it was a perfection of one's "testimony in the confession of the Saviour."
 Tertullian proclaimed that the uncleanliness of the flesh "is washed away by baptism, but the stains are changed into dazzling whiteness by martyrdom."

 This martyrdom celebration expressed in the early to later second century follows from a pattern we see illustrated from as early as the first century, unquestionably the inspiration of the former.
 For example, Acts itself illustrates the martyrdom of Stephen (Acts 7:57-59) and James (), the brother of John.
-Luke's dramatic martyrdom of Stephen, a minor character in Acts, falls within this typical genre scope we find expressed from the later Christian tradition, and is just the type of drama we would expect to find from the first century assuming this pattern is what inspired this traditional sentiment.
+Luke's dramatic martyrdom of Stephen, a minor character in Acts, falls within this typical genre scope we find expressed in the later Christian tradition, and is just the type of drama we would expect to find from the first century assuming this pattern is what inspired this traditional sentiment in the later centuries.
 Of course, we also have the drama of Christ's own martyrdom with unique and conspicuous religious drama expressed from both Matthew and Luke.
 Luke illustrates this sentiment in other areas of Acts, such as...

 Acts 14:21-22: "After they had preached the gospel to that city and had made many disciples, they returned to Lystra and to Iconium and to Antioch, strengthening the souls of the disciples, encouraging them to continue in the faith, and saying, 'Through many tribulations we must enter the kingdom of God.'"